RAU Sports Scholarships

 About the scholarship

-There are a maximum of five awards available for 2017 entry.
+There is a maximum of five awards available for 2018 entry.

 The specific aims of the sports scholarships are to: